jeftegoes/AwsOverview/Compute/Amazon EC2.md

 - Spot Fleets = set of Spot Instances + (optional) On-Demand Instances
 - The Spot Fleet will try to meet the target capacity with price constraints.
-  - Define possible launch pools: instance type (m5.large), OS, Availability Zone.
+  - Define possible launch pools: Instance type (m5.large), OS, Availability Zone.
   - Can have multiple launch pools, so that the fleet can choose.
   - Spot Fleet stops launching instances when reaching capacity or max cost.
 - **Strategies to allocate Spot Instances**